ronthl/go-for-devops/README.md

 # Reading local files
-This branch is to demostrate how to reading local files with `os.ReadFile()` method.
+This branch is to demonstrate how to reading local files with `os.ReadFile()` method.
 Checkout `main.go` file.